TLBTrung-222/ecommerce-mern/server/README.md

 -   When update new entity, the update form sent from client can contains properties that not belong to entity's properties, and we will just get the necessary properties and ignore others
--   Controller layer handle req/res, validate user input.
-It will delegate other business logic to Service layer.
-Controller do the heavy thing, mainly interact with req/res
+-   Controller layer handle req/res.
+It will delegate other business logic to Service layer like validate user input.
+Service do the heavy thing
 -   Service layer execute complex business logic, interact with db and give the result to Controller layer (also throw error if exists to Controller)
 -   I choose not to use try-catch block in Service layer for Single Responsibility Principle, the error get from Service will be buble up to be catched by Controller